By day, they are elderly well-to-do businessmen, retirees and family men.

 On Friday mornings, they meet in Westchester to eat pancakes, reminisce, compare notes and swap lies.
 Physically there is little to distinguish them as athletes and endurance freaks.

 That, they say, is the point.

 Because when the weekend comes or when they can snatch some spare hours for midweek workouts, they become the Iron Gents.
-Members of their select club, including one from La Crescenta, have to be at least 60 years old and have completed the Iron Man Triathlon--the grueling one-day race combining a 2.4-mile ocean swim, 112-mile bicycle ride and marathon run--after age 60.
+Members of their select club have to be at least 60 years old and have completed the Iron Man Triathlon--the grueling one-day race combining a 2.4-mile ocean swim, 112-mile bicycle ride and marathon run--after age 60.